ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    ```
    {:pre}

    After running this command, you should see some output with a URL to your application.
 It should look something like: `https://frontend.a0459755-fd51.us-south.codeengine.appdomain.cloud`.
 Make note of this application URL for the next step.
-With just these two pieces of data, Code Engine can deploy your application and handle all of the complexities of configuring it and managing it for you.
+With just these two pieces of data (application name and image name), Code Engine has deployed your application and will handle all of the complexities of configuring it and managing it for you.

 1. Copy the URL from the `application create` output and open it in a browser to see an output similar to this
    ```